huggingface/hub-docs/docs/hub/spaces-overview.md

 ## Clone the Repository

 You can easily clone the repo in your Space.
-Start cloning by clicking on the bullet list dropdown in the top right of your Space page.
-Select "Clone repository" and then you'll be able to follow the instructions to clone the Space repo to your local machine using HTTPS or SSH.
+Start cloning by clicking on the dropdown menu in the top right of your Space page.
+Select "Clone repository", and then you'll be able to follow the instructions to clone the Space repo to your local machine using HTTPS or SSH.

 ![Spaces Clone Repo](https://github.com/huggingface/hub-docs/assets/83347449/dba41adb-134f-48ef-8de3-36a811c9c883)